thunderbird/webext-docs/menus.rst

          :name: [``checked``]
          :type: (boolean)

-         The initial state of a checkbox or radio item: true for selected and false for unselected.
+         The initial state of a checkbox or radio item: :value:`true` for selected and :value:`false` for unselected.
 Only one radio item can be selected at a time in a given group of radio items.

       .. api-member::